Sextortion and similar cyber extortion schemes

 - You probably should not visiting those adult websites.
 It is risky computing activity with many malicious sites.
 Visiting one malicious website can get your computer infected with malware.
 I'm not saying every adult website will do this, but many are, especially those offering free--often pirated--content.
 Some adult websites may be operated securely and properly, but I am no expert on the genre or industry.
 My point is it is probably best avoid this risk to your computer altogether.
 And never subject a company or employer's computer to this risk, even if (especially if) it's your own company.
 There are a host of policy reasons why this is not appropriate computer usage.

 Generally, this cybercrime is extortion, which is a type of theft or attempted theft.
-You could report this to law enforcement, including through the FBI's IC3 portal, but I suspect the resulting investigation may not be very thorough.
+You could report this to law enforcement, including to local or state authorities, or through the FBI's IC3 portal.

-Separately, there are extortion type threats where the person knows the victim, and actually has intimate photos.
-That's a more solvable case and should be investigated.
+Where the victim knows the extorter, and the extorter actually has intimate photos, this is a more solvable case and should be investigated.
 More states are enacting revenge porn type laws which add another tool to law enforcement's arsenal.

 As a general rule, people should not pay ransom or extortion.
-It feeds the criminal economy, makes the crime profitable, and the criminal generally cannot be trusted to keep their side of the "bargain".
+It feeds the criminal economy and makes the crime profitable.
+Furthermore, criminal extortionists generally cannot be trusted to keep their side of the "bargain".
+If they receive $X for their silence, they may be back in a week to demand more money.